tomatomayhem/tomatomayhem/README.md

 ## 👋 hi, i'm dimitra!
-> currently working on: a lot of coursework!
+> currently working on: refamiliarising myself with c# and .net framework!

 > planning to learn next: c++ and react